Law Firm in India

 How to Resolve Ambiguities?

-Here is how you can resolve the ambiguities of a contract:
+You can resolve the ambiguities of a contract in the following ways:

 • Identify and understand the involved parties’ true intentions in getting a contract.

-• Decipher the meaning of the terms and phrases used in the contract; it is one of the principal tools used to ascertain the true intentions in a contract.
+• Interpret the terms used in the contract.
+It plays a major to recognise the true intentions in a contract.

 As an interpretation rule, Courts do not refer to materials external to the contracts when determining the intention of parties.

-In case of latent ambiguity, extrinsic proofs are admissible both to understand the meaning of the words of the contract and to determine the objects they are to be applied on.
+Extrinsic proofs are acceptable in case of latent ambiguity to decipher the meaning of words used in contract and to decide the objects on which they will be enforced.

 Doctrine of Contra Proferentem

-The understanding behind this approach is that it is often found that parties to a contract are not on an equal footing as one party may draft the contract while the other party would be made to sign without the power to amend, alter or modify the provisions mentioned therein.
+The comprehension behind this approach is that, usually it is found that the parties to a contract are not at par.
+One party may draft the contract whereas, the other party would be obliged to sign without the power alter, amend or change the mentioned provisions in the contract.

-Such a situation is often found around government lenders, where one of the conditions put forward is that the bidder shall not put any conditions in the tender.
+This type of is common amongst government lenders, where one of the requirements is that the bidder do not put any conditions in the tender.

 Contra proferentem puts the cost of losses faced on the party who put themselves in the best position to avoid facing any problems, i.e., the drafter of the contract.